open-aac/openaac.org/knaac-awards/2025/index.md

       <h4>Jordyn Zimmerman</h4>
       <img src="/images/2025/jzimmerman.jpg" class='photo' alt='' />
       <span class='sub'>
       Jordyn Zimmerman is a passionate educator and disability advocate.
 After being diagnosed as autistic at a young age, she did not receive access to augmentative communication until the age of 18.
 She continues to advocate for AAC use and disability rights.
-She is the chair of CommunicationFIRST and presents regularly across the country.
+She is the chair of Communication FIRST and presents regularly across the country.
       </span>
     </div>
     <div class='nominee' data-rank='3'>